SnkTafy/BluetoothRC/README.md

 When connection established and one of the button pressed and moved.
 Aplication starts sending data.
 Application will send: Uy or Dy and Lx or Rx
 Where: U = Forward, D = Backward, L = Left, R = Right, y = the position of button in y axis in our case is the SPEED
-       and x = the position of button in x axis in our case is the left or right turn.
+       and x = the position of button in x axis in our case is the LEFT or RIGHT turn.

 # Contact
 In case you want to cantact me please send an email at snktayfoun@gmail.com and i will respond ASAP.